 However, buying a wrecked car allows you to monitor the repairs yourself.
 First and foremost, you can ensure that all repairs are done to your standards.
 Second, the cost-conscious buyer can choose which repairs to have completed and which quirks they're willing to live with.
 You don't care if the back power window doesn't work?
 Just pocket the cost of the repair.

-Again, buying a salvage auto is sweat equity -- the more work you're willing to do yourself, the more money you'll save.
+Again, buying a salvage auto is sweat equity — the more work you're willing and able to do yourself, the more money you'll save.